 Job Descriptions and Monitoring Work

 Each student employee position should have an accompanying job description, which articulates roles, responsibilities, and skill sets necessary to perform the work.
-The job description serves not only as a tool to meet Federal Work-Study Program requirements but is also a best practice to establish articulated expectations between the student and the supervisor.
-The Office of Student Employment will be collecting all job descriptions to both meet record retention requirements and also establish and maintain a database of student jobs going forward.
-Common student employee job descriptions are maintained by the Office of Student Employment.
-If you or your department need assistance creating or revising a student worker job description, please reach out to the Office of Student Employment.
+The job description serves as a tool to meet Federal Work-Study Program requirements and allows potential applicants the ability to assess if the job is a good fit for them.
+Baylor Human Resources collects all job descriptions to meet record retention requirements and maintain a database of common student job duties.
+If you or your department need assistance creating or revising a student worker job description, please email Student_Employment@baylor.edu.

 Requirements for Job Descriptions